syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### taskbarBackground `string`
 {:#members:taskbarbackground}

-Specifies the background of the taskbar in gantt
+Specifies the background of the taskbar in Gantt

 #### Default Value: